sddevelopment-be/penguin-pragmatic-patterns/content/practices/be_a_STARR_at_interviews.md

-title = "Interviewing like a STARR" author = "Stijn Dejongh" problem = "Assessing a candidate's skills and experience during an interview using traditional knowledge-based questions often leads to researched and rehearsed answers." description = "Employ a behavioural questions method, to conduct more conversational interviews, and enticing candid and truthful responses." categories = [
+title = "Interviewing like a STARR" author = "Stijn Dejongh" problem = "Assessing a candidate's skills and experience during an interview using traditional knowledge-based questions often leads to researched and rehearsed answers." description = "Employ a behavioural questioning method, to conduct more conversational interviews, and enticing candid and truthful responses." categories = [
     "communication",
 ]